Our Curriculum Rationale

 Our rationale for Languages

 In key stage two, our pupils learn French, building a solid foundation for further foreign language teaching in key stage three.
 Learning a language lifts children out of their immediate environment into the wider world, both linguistically and culturally.
 We aim to inspire pupils to develop their foreign language skills in an active, enjoyable and informal way, so that everyone feels able to participate in a supportive and valued environment.
-Our focus is on practical communication and balances listening, spoken and written language.
+Our focus is on practical communication, which encompasses listening, spoken and written language.

 Our rationale for Music